Recipe Overview

 • Wash the jars and lids well with hot soapy water, rinse, and dry.

-• Divide garlic, peppercorns, mustard seeds, coriander seeds, and dill evenly between two jars.
+• Divide garlic, peppercorns, mustard seeds, coriander seeds, dill, and red pepper flakes (if using) evenly between two jars.
 Fill to top with cauliflower florets.

 • In a small saucepan, bring water, vinegar, salt, and sugar to a boil over high heat.
 Once it comes to a boil, remove from heat and pour into jars.
 If needed, top off with water.